Ahmedkhalifa1999/CPU-Scheduler-Visualizer/README.md

 # CPU-Scheduler-Visualizer
-A visualizer (Gantt Charts) for varioud CPU scheduling algorithms
+A visualizer (Gantt Charts) for various CPU scheduling algorithms